-- The Port field specifies the port number that Advanced Server should listen to for connection requests from client applications. - If the Locale field is set to [Default Locale], Advanced Server uses the system locale as the working locale.
-Use the drop-down listbox next to Locale to specify an alternate locale for Advanced Server.

-• Check the box next to Install sample tables and procedures to instruct the installation wizard to install the corresponding sample data for the server dialect specified on the Compatibility Mode window.
+- Use the Port field to specify the port number that Advanced Server should listen to for connection requests from client applications.
+The default is 5444. - If the Locale field is set to [Default locale], Advanced Server uses the system locale as the working locale.
+Use the drop-down listbox next to Locale to specify an alternate locale for Advanced Server. - By default, the Setup wizard installs corresponding sample data for the server dialect specified by the compatibility mode (Oracle or PostgreSQL).
+Clear the checkbox next to Install sample tables and procedures if you do not wish to have sample data installed.

-After verifying the information on the Additional Configuration window, click Next to open the Dynatune Dynamic Tuning: Server Utilization window (shown in Figure 4.12).
+After verifying the information on the Additional Configuration window, click Next to open the Dynamic Tuning: Server Utilization window (shown in Figure 4.13).

-The graphical installation wizard facilitates performance tuning via the Dynatune Dynamic Tuning feature.
+The graphical Setup wizard facilitates performance tuning via the Dynatune Dynamic Tuning feature.
 Dynatune functionality allows Advanced Server to make optimal usage of the system resources available on the host machine on which it is installed.

-Figure 4.12 - The Dynatune Dynamic Tuning: Server Utilization window.
+Figure 4.13 -The Dynatune Dynamic Tuning: Server Utilization window.